lesley-byte/codingInterviewQuiz/README.md

 ## Description

 This is a quick multiple choice quiz designed to prepare you for coding interviews.
+It randomly selects questions from an array of objects and displays them in the browser.
+The user can then select an answer and the program will tell them if they are correct or not.
+The program will also keep track of the number of correct answers and allow the user to save their score and initials to local storage.

 ## Usage